dotnet/interactive/docs/pocketview.md

 Because HTML is hard to represent concisely using a statically-typed language, `PocketView` makes use of `dynamic`.
 This is what allows you to use arbitrary indexer names to specify HTML attributes.

 The `PocketView` methods that are available can be found on the `PocketViewTags` class in the `Microsoft.DotNet.Interactive.Formatting` package.
-You can call them directly, without the class name qualifier, because `dotnet-interactive` preconfigures your C# session with `using static Microsoft.DotNet.Interactive.Formatting`.
+You can call them directly, without the class name qualifier, by configuring your C# session with `using static Microsoft.DotNet.Interactive.Formatting.PocketViewTags`.
 Each of the methods on `PocketViewTags` returns a `PocketView` as `dynamic`.
 Let's take a closer look at some of the things you can do with a `PocketView`.

 As we saw above, you can use square bracket-delimited indexers to specify HTML attributes: